EPCs: What are they, and why do they matter?

 Example of an EPC

-An example of an Energy Performance Certificate (EPC) rating
+An example of an Energy Performance Certificate (EPC) rating graph.
+This is the older format, but newer ones are very similar.

-Do you need an Energy Performance Certificate?
+Do I need an Energy Performance Certificate?

-Not only do you need an EPC, but you need to have a good rating on it, too.
-The Minimum Energy Efficiency Standards (MEES), which came into effect in April 2018, mandate that landlords with an EPC rating of ‘F’ or ‘G’ won’t be able to renew existing leases until they improve the property to a minimum of ‘E’.
+The Minimum Energy Efficiency Standards (MEES) (or Minimum EPC rating), which came into effect in April 2018, mandate that landlords with an EPC rating of ‘F’ or ‘G’ won’t be able to renew existing leases until they improve the property to a minimum of ‘E.’

 Did You Know?